serokell/blog-posts/TON Contest/article.md

 can’t wait to find out more.

 The same can be said about FunC.
-Implementing a new high-level language from the ground up (they even have their own parser!) is certainly _fun_, but we can’t really _see_ the need for it.
-As a short-term strategy, the team could have taken an existing smart-contract language and adapted it to emit code for TVM; while in the long run we fell that having an [LLVM][wiki:llvm] backend for TVM would be great, as it would allow for a wide variety of source languages.
+Implementing a new high-level language from the ground up (they even have their own parser!) is certainly _Fun_, but we can’t really _C_ the need for it.
+As a short-term strategy, the team could have taken an existing smart-contract language and adapted it to emit code for TVM; while in the long run we feel that having an [LLVM][wiki:llvm] backend for TVM would be great, as it would allow for a wide variety of source languages.